-Criteria for Evaluation:

-Awards will be based on primarily on scientific merit, including significance, innovation, approach, and investigator.
+Criteria for Evaluation: Awards will be based on primarily on scientific merit, including significance, innovation, approach, and investigator.
 The strength of the basic/clinical collaboration, the PI leadership plan, and the adequacy of the budget, with justification, will also be considered.
 Inclusion of preliminary data supporting the proposed study is highly recommended.
 In the absence of preliminary data, strong literature support for the planned study is required.
-The focus will be on funding high impact, paradigm shifting, innovative projects with the potential to significantly impact their field and generate external funding.
+The focus will be on funding high impact, paradigm shifting, innovative projects.
 Consequently, the application must clearly describe the potential impact of the project on the field, and highlight its innovative elements.
 Applications are expected to appropriately address issues of rigor and reproducibility (see Researcher's Alert for more information).
-Proposals will be reviewed by a panel of investigators, selected to include those with a record of extramural funding and with a preference for those who have served on federal grant review panels.
-Materials submitted as part of an application will be kept confidential, but the abstracts of funded projects may be published.
+Proposals will be reviewed by a panel of investigators, selected to include those with a record of extramural funding and a preference for those who have served on federal grant review panels.
+To the extent possible, applications will be kept confidential, but the abstracts of funded projects may be published.

-Compliance: When the proposal involves human embryonic stem cells, ionizing radiation, laboratory animals, human subjects, or other elements that require the approval of by an oversight committee, integrate the descriptions into the Research Strategy section.
+Compliance: When the proposal involves human embryonic stem cells, ionizing radiation, laboratory animals, human subjects, or other elements that require approval by an oversight committee, integrate the descriptions into the Research Strategy section.
 If the proposal is awarded, separate applications must be made to the appropriate committee before the work can begin, e.g., Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), and/or the Stem Cell Research Oversight Committee (SCRO).

-Final Report: Extensions of the project period in the context of a no-cost extension must be requested, and any approvals will follow NIH guidelines.
+Final Report: Extensions of the project period may be requested and if granted, will follow NIH guidelines.
 Within 60 days of the end of the project period, a final report is due.
 It should include accomplishments, significant results, manuscripts prepared for publication, and plans for extramural grant applications.
 Send reports to basicscienceadmin@llu.edu.